Recently Completed Projects and Events

 2025 THE GREAT SPRING CLEAN-UP

-Queanbeyan Landcare together with QPRC hosted the Great Spring Clean-up along the Queanbeyan River on Saturday 20 September.
+The Great Spring Clean-up is part of Clean up Australia and this year Queanbeyan Landcare together with QPRC hosted the event along Queanbeyan River on Saturday 20 September.

 15 volunteers tackled rubbish along Buttles Creek, collecting everything from plastic and glass bottles, paper, and takeaway wrappers to some more unusual finds like shopping trolleys, cutlery, dinner plates, a vacuum cleaner, golf and tennis balls, and even underpants!